 No. Due to the federally regulated child nutrition program, balances are not allowed to be transferred to other students.

 We cannot provide credit.
 However, we will allow a 3-meal grace period if a student account is otherwise in good standing.
 Only a qualifying federal meal will be provided and the price will be deducted from the account.
 If we do not receive a deposit during the grace period, an alternate meal may be provided.

 Unfortunately, we do not refund hot lunch balances.
 We are happy to transfer funds between your children’s accounts.
 All lunch balances are carried over to the following school year.
 We urge all families and senior year students to monitor their lunch balances beginning in April to avoid leaving an excess balance on their account.
-There is no fee to register at FamilyPortal.cloud to access your child’s account usage and balances, though there is a slight fee to load money through FamilyPortal.cloud.
+There is no fee to register at hollandchristian.familyportal.cloud to access your child’s account usage and balances, and there is no fee to load money through hollandchristian.familyportal.cloud.

 At least once every three years the Michigan Department of Education is required to conduct a nutrition review to determine that the school district is meeting the nutrition standards set by the USDA.
 Our menus are designed to meet or exceed the nutrient standards for calories, calcium, iron, Vitamin A & C, fat, saturated fat, cholesterol, and dietary fiber.

 The USDA regulates the school meal patterns and specifies the size of each portion.
 A school lunch must include five components as determined by the federal regulations.
 The five lunch components include a meat/meat alternative, one serving of bread/grain, vegetable, fruit, and fluid milk.
 At least 11 bread/grain servings must be offered each school week.